 Access comprehensive information by industry and company, including industry guidebooks, company profiles and much more.
 The most recommended are Glassdoor and Vault.

-Search these Web-based resources by concentration or functional area (accounting, finance, marketing, etc.).
-Provides links to professional orgnizations, employment information and more.
+Search these Web-based resources by business function or concentration (accounting, finance, marketing, etc.).
+Provides links to professional organizations, employment information and more.

-This includes Factiva, Hoover’s, IBISWorld, Standard and Poors, Wharton Research Data Services, journals, books, databases, company and industry information.
+This includes Factiva, Mergent Intellect, IBISWorld, Standard and Poors, Wharton Research Data Services, journals, books, databases, company and industry information.

 Information about cost of living, city journals, salaries and more.
 The most recommended are UB School of Management employment statistics, Glassdoor and the cost of living calculator on Salary.com.

 Learn about the hundreds of employers who recruit UB School of Management student through campus visits, résumé referrals, Web postings, job fairs and off-campus programs.